Shin-nakano Station

 Shin-nakano Station (新中野駅, Shin-nakano-eki) is a subway station on the Tokyo Metro Marunouchi Line in Nakano, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metro.
+It is numbered M-05.

 Lines

-Shin-Nakano Station is served by the Tokyo Metro Marunouchi Line from Ogikubo to Ikebukuro, and is 19.6 km from the eastern terminus of the Line at Ikebukuro.
+Shin-nakano Station is served by the Tokyo Metro Marunouchi Line from Ogikubo to Ikebukuro, and is 19.6 km from the eastern terminus of the Line at Ikebukuro.
 It is numbered "M-05".

 Station layout

 The station consists of two underground side platforms serving two tracks on the first basement level.
 The platforms each have sets of ticket barriers at either end.
 They are also linked by an underground passageway.

 Platforms

 History

 The station opened on February 8, 1961.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 31,125 passengers daily.